Chicana literature: The Chicano Movement – masculine vs. feminine

 A Chicana is an American woman, or girl, of Mexican ancestry.
 Feminism is a movement concentrated on the belief in the equality of men and women in the societal, economical, and political sense.

-"While it is true that the unity of La Raza is the basic foundation of the Chicano movement, when Chicano men talk about maintaining La Familia and the 'cultural heritage' of La Raza, they are in fact talking about maintaining the age-old concept of keeping the woman barefoot, pregnant, and in the kitchen.
-On the basis of the subordination of women, there can be no real unity ...
+"While it is true that the unity of La Raza is the basic foundation of the Chicano movement, when Chicano men talk about maintaining La Familia and the 'cultural heritage' of La Raza, they are, in fact, talking about maintaining the age-old concept of keeping the woman barefoot, pregnant, and in the kitchen.
+On the basis of the subordination of women, there can be no real unity.
 The only real unity between men and women is the unity forged in the course of struggle against their oppression.
 And it is by supporting, rather than opposing, the struggles of women, that Chicanos and Chicanas can genuinely unite." – Mirta Vidal, The Unity of "La Raza".

-According to the New Dictionary of the History of Ideas, "There are many definitions of feminism, and many scholars now assert that the word should be used in its plural form to encompass women's various social locations," and there are four ways Chicana feminism can be distinguished from other forms: history, culture, intersectionality, and political coalitions.
+According to the New Dictionary of the History of Ideas, "There are many definitions of feminism, and many scholars, now, assert that the word should be used in its plural form, to encompass women's various social locations," and there are four ways Chicana feminism can be distinguished from other forms: history, culture, intersectionality, and political coalitions.

-Chicana history is different from that of other American immigrant groups because they have a claim of origination to the Southwest.
+Chicana history is different from that of other American immigrant groups, because they have a claim of origination to the Southwest.
 Chicano culture determines the specific ways in which gender and sexuality are defined in Mexican-American communities.
 Intersectionality is the concept that Chicanas belong to more than one oppressed group – race, gender, and class.
 And finally, this intersectionality means that Chicanas can join with but also be rejected by many different political coalitions.

 The Encyclopedia of Race, Ethnicity and Society claims that, "One of the best-known Latina feminists is Gloria Anzaldúa, author of numerous writings, including Borderlands/La Frontera: The New Mestiza.
 As a lesbian Chicana writer, Anzaldúa has produced work that shows the clear intersectionality of gender, sexuality, and the social construction of racial identity."

 Oppressive Chicana archetypes redefined

-The trio of figures that writer and theorist Gloria Anzaldúa has referred to as "Our Mothers": the Virgen de Guadalupe, La Malinche and La Llorona.
-These symbolic figures are of great importance to identity politics and popular culture in Mexico and the southwest United States, and have been used, argues theorist Norma Alarcón, as reference points "for controlling, interpreting, or visualizing women" in Mexican-American culture.
+The trio of figures that writer and theorist Gloria Anzaldúa has referred to as "Our Mothers:” the Virgen de Guadalupe, La Malinche and La Llorona.
+These symbolic figures are of great importance to identity politics and popular culture in both Mexico and the southwest United States, and they have been used, argues theorist Norma Alarcón, as reference points "for controlling, interpreting, or visualizing women" in Mexican-American culture.